 Fiona Matthews – Director.
 Fiona largely works on programming and providing a creative offer for the Festival that aligns with Theatre Orchard’s core vision and values.

 Julie Peel – Press and Marketing Manager.
-Julie advises on programming, originates copy and oversees the comms strategy to provide a variety of content for press, marketing and social media purposes that ensures continuity of messaging.
-A series of press stories are planned in the run-up to Whirligig to build interest in the town, encourage visitor numbers and secure high quality, targeted press coverage to promote the event and further establish its reputation as a ‘must-see’ event in the calendar year.
+Advises on programming, originates copy and oversees the comms strategy to provide a variety of content for press, marketing and social media purposes that ensures continuity of messaging and a widespread reach.

-Angela Athay-Hunt – Engagement Manager.
-Angie is the connector between the artists and the communities in any associated engagement work that the Festival brings, working closely with local groups to enhance their experience of Whirligig and add an extra dimension to the event.
+Angela Athay-Hunt – Participation Manager.
+Angie is the connector between the artists and the communities in any associated engagement work that the Festival brings, working closely with local groups to enhance their experience of Whirligig and add an extra inclusive and diverse dimension to the event.

 Events at Theatre Orchard